 The Auroville Symbol

-The dot at the centre represents Unity, the Supreme; The inner circle represents the creation, the conception of the City; The petals represent the power of expression, realisation.
+The dot at the centre represents Unity, the Supreme; The inner circle represents the creation, the conception of the City; the petals represent the power of expression and realisation.

 Shyam Sunder, 1971: “On August 16 I placed before Mother a request for a symbol for Auroville and its departments.
 She gave a design for tracing by Jayantilal.
 On 24th I took the tracing to Mother.
 She liked it.
 She said that one of the lines should always appear perpendicular as shown in the above picture.
 She explained the significance as follows: